devildriver666/experiment/README.md

 HI EVERYBODY

-This is a sort example for how to create a Singleton and How to work with different call back mechanisms.
+This is a short and simple example for tutorial purpose and it explaines how to create a Singleton and How to work with different call back mechanisms.
 This is totally for newbies who have started working on iOS applications but after a point they are not able to move fast.

 This simple example will explain 5 things.